Social & Emotional Development

-Children with robust social and emotional development experience happiness in everyday activities and can cope well in difficult situations.
-They are able to call on inner resources to calm themselves down or pick themselves up.
-They show compassion, spontaneously help others, try to stop quarrels, and invite peers to join an activity.
+Children thriving in this dimension often experience happiness in everyday activities and have learned to manage their emotions even in difficult situations.
+They are able to call on inner resources to calm themselves when upset, show compassion to and spontaneously help others, try to stop quarrels, and invite peers to join in activities.
 Thriving children can maintain their focus, listen attentively, work independently and think before they act.
+As they mature, children with well-developed social & emotional skills are likely to engage in volunteer activities and engage with their community.

 Measures of Social and Emotional Development